Failure to relocate sexual harasser left employee no choice but to resign (Miss S Stretch v Ballymore Construction Services Ltd ET3202196/2019)

 The Employment Tribunal unanimously found that the Claimant’s complaints of unfair constructive dismissal and sexual harassment, in breach of s.26 Equality Act 2010, succeeded, as follows:

-The Employment Tribunal held that the following conduct on the Respondent’s part was conduct which would inevitably undermine or destroy the Claimant’s confidence in a continuing working relationship:
+The Employment Tribunal held that the following conduct on the Respondent’s part was conduct which would inevitably undermine or destroy the Claimant’s confidence in a continuing working relationship, and therefore upheld her claim for constructive dismissal:

 - Refusing to consider relocating Mr Fareed to another project than the Goodluck Hope project;